WHOIGit/PhytO-ARM/super-sipper-documentation.md

                   outlet: 8

         digital_logger_2: #optional.
 Name of the digital logger.
 Must be unique.
-            username: "admin" # this will need to be updated
+            username: "user" # this will need to be updated
-            password: "1234" # this will need to be updated
+            password: "pw" # this will need to be updated
-            address: "192.168.13.51" # this will need to be updated
+            address: "IPADDR" # this will need to be updated
             outlets:
                 - name: "drain_valve"
                   outlet: 1